prebid/prebid.github.io/prebid-server/features/pbs-fpd.md

 ---
 layout: page_v2
 sidebarType: 5
-title: Prebid Server | Features | First Party Data
+title: First Party Data - Prebid Server
 ---

-# Prebid Server | Features | First Party Data
+# First Party Data - Prebid Server
 {: .no_toc}

 * TOC
 {:toc}

-Prebid allows publishers to supply attributes related to their content and users, and apply permissions so only certain bidders are allowed to access them.
+Prebid allows publishers to supply attributes related to their content and users, and to apply permissions so only certain bidders are allowed to access those attributes.

 {: .alert.alert-warning :}
-For now this is only supported in PBS-Java and these conventions aren't implemented by all adapters.
+For now, this feature is only supported in PBS-Java and these conventions aren't implemented by all adapters.
 Please check with each of your bidders to make sure they're reading first party data from the standard Prebid locations.